 As of March 1, 2003, PJM requires all generation and transmission operators who operate on PJM systems to undergo the PJM Certification examination.
-Further details are provided in PJM Manual M-40 Training and Certification Requirements. and Section 6 of this manual.
+Further details are provided in PJM Manual M-40 Training and Certification Requirements.

 For details on MOC control room operator staffing levels and operational guidelines as well as staffing guidelines in the event of loss of an EMS, please refer to the PJM Manual M-1 for Control Center and Data Exchange Requirements.